trustedci/OSCRP/OSCRP.md

 # Bad Things Can Happen to Good Science

-There are numerous examples of open science projects being affected by attacks over computer networks.
+There are numerous examples of Open Science projects being affected by attacks over computer networks.
 Some of these attacks have specifically targeted the science projects, while in other examples, science projects have simply been collateral damage.
 "Damage" has ranged from simple disruption and some loss of work time to vast amounts of money spent to attempt to repair systems and recover scientific data.
 A handful of real examples are discussed in this section.

 Computing systems of all kinds can fail due to accident, error, natural events, or due to malicious tampering.
 Consequences of computing system failure due to malicious tampering have historically been organized into three categories: confidentiality, integrity, and availability.
-Failures in open science projects relating to each of those categories can have significant impact on those projects being able to fulfill their mission.
+Failures in Open Science projects relating to each of those categories can have significant impact on those projects being able to fulfill their mission.

 The United States funds billions of dollars of scientific research each year.
 Regarding scientific integrity, "Much of that research has results that are purely scientific, while some of the research findings, including those from computational results, can also inform national policy decisions. ...
 Even for the basic science, since U.S. taxpayer dollars fund a large cadre of the nation's top scientists to do research, it is vital that the results can ultimately be trusted." (from Sean Peisert et al.. "[ASCR Cybersecurity for Scientific Computing Integrity](https://crd.lbl.gov/assets/Uploads/Final-ASCR-Cybersecurity-ReportR7.pdf)," Technical Report LBNL- 6953E, U.S. Department of Energy Office of Science report, February 2015.)

-Aside from integrity, while some "open science" is done entirely in the open, suppose certain results were released before they were intended for publication?
+Aside from integrity, while some Open Science is done entirely in the open, suppose certain results were released before they were intended for publication?
 The results could range from embarrassment to intellectual property theft to violation of the terms of scientific embargoes.
-And, even "open" projects generally have restricted data, such as personally identifiable information that Federal regulations prohibit exposing.
+And, even Open Science projects generally have restricted data, such as personally identifiable information that Federal regulations prohibit exposing.
 Perhaps more important to the institution is who is accountable when something goes wrong.

 Or regarding "availability," what if a scientific instrument were unavailable for an extended period of time, or had unpredictable availability so that the instrument could not be trusted?
 Or what if a key data set used by the public went offline of a period of time, and hindered critical work by other researchers?

 Finally, what if a key server being used by a research group was wiped clean and a month or a year of data was lost?

-The point we emphasize in this document is that computer security-related consequences in "open science" can be as important as consequences elsewhere, and researchers should not assume that simply because are eventually intended to be published openly that they should not care about computer security.
+The point we emphasize in this document is that computer security-related consequences in Open Science can be as important as consequences elsewhere, and researchers should not assume that simply because are eventually intended to be published openly that they should not care about computer security.
 Nor, should researchers assume that their institutions will protect them --- at least not without active engagement between the PI and the institution.

 <!-- <a name="#examples-of-computer-security-incidents-affecting-research" / > -->